‘So many land mines’: Accusations against Mayor Murray stir up emotions

 The mayor’s personal spokesman, Jeff Reading, has also accused the men of having political motivations.
 He noted that the latest allegation comes close to campaign filing time as Murray seeks re-election, and the earlier ones arose during the fight for marriage equality.

-To some people, though, the allegations — unproven and still fresh — had an all-too-familiar ring.
+Yet to some people, the allegations — though unproven and still fresh — had an all-too-familiar ring.
 “It’s the pattern,” said Richard Sipe, a former priest who has written and testified extensively about sexual abuse in the Catholic church.
 “All the elements are there.”

 The alleged victims — one the child of crack addicts, the other two living in a center for troubled youth where they said Murray worked — were vulnerable people, Sipe observed.
 And Murray is accused of developing a relationship with them by offering help.